socialize/socialize-sdk-ios/Documentation/sphinx/source/push_notifications.rst

-Uploading your .p12 to the Socialize Developer Portal
+Step 4: Uploading your .p12 to the Socialize Developer Portal
 ------------------------------------------------------------------------------------

 To upload you'll need to get to the application dashboard: http://www.getsocialize.com/apps/ and select the application for which you want to configure.
 If you've added a